-Poverty, inflation, fear: Egypt’s economy pushed to brink
+Poverty and inflation: Egypt’s economy hit by global turmoil

 The state’s hold over the economy and the “outsized role of military-related enterprises” have historically crowded out foreign investors and the private sector, said Hasnain Malik, who heads equity research at Tellimer, an emerging-markets investment analysis firm.
 The government’s plans to sell off minority stakes in some state-owned enterprises “does not necessarily fix this problem,” he said.

-Egypt’s elite can withstand rising costs, living comfortably in Nile-view apartments and gated communities around Cairo.
+Egypt’s elite can withstand rising costs, living comfortably in Nile-view apartments and gated communities beyond the hustle of Cairo.
 Life for middle-class Egyptians is deteriorating, said Maha, a 38-year-old tech company employee and mother of two who asked to only be identified by her first name to speak freely.

 “I think we will eventually move down the social ladder and end up below the poverty line,” she said.